Methods of Ordering your Repeat Prescriptions

 If you regularly take some type of treatment you will be given a repeat prescription request form.
 About one week before you need more treatment, please send us your request using one of the methods listed below:

-- Via the NHS App - Owned and run by the NHS, the NHS App is the simple and secure way to access a range of NHS services on your smartphone or tablet.
+- Via the NHS App - Owned and run by the NHS, the NHS App is the most simple and secure way to access a range of NHS services on your smartphone or tablet.
 Easy to register now so that you can order your normal medications without leaving home.
 The identity checks we would normally carry out for this will be done through the app.

 The NHS App is available now on iOS and Android.

 - Online - (If you are already registered for this service).
 You can view your current repeat medication and order the items you require.
-We are currently unable to offer new registrations for this service as we unable to make the necessary identity checks.

 When will my Prescription be ready?

-Please allow two full working days for repeat prescriptions to leave the surgery:
+Please allow two full working days for repeat prescriptions to leave the surgery.

 Script Ready By: